avipowar/swiggy-app/README.md

 - I use useEffect to get data from api
 - Now I use swiggy Live api
 - I add shimmer ui in my website for user get better experience

+- I make login logout btn using useState.
+- And understand how the useState Work.